Introduction to Dual Eligibility

 Coverage and Cost Advantages

 Here’s the bottom line: dual eligibility saves money.
-With both programs working together, you may pay little (or even nothing) for your healthcare.
+With both programs working together, your out-of-pocket costs may be reduced depending on your eligibility and plan selection.

 Common Dual Eligibility Challenges and Solutions